g0v-data/g0v-hackmd-archive/notes/YIEWwUA8S1yW9-B2WIlfvg.md

+With respect to whether our evaluation, we believe that our experimental scope is extensive, covering 36 model/dataset combinations, many metrics, distribution shifts, selective prediction, and linguistic calibration.
+We believe this view was supported by the other reviewers, who characterized our empirical study as "much broader than typical calibration papers" (KUuD) and "broad" and "empirically strong" (BhkZ).

+We appreciate the reviewer's particular concerns, with further questions about the method's capacity to generalize.
+In response to these concerns, we have run new experiments, including with a new dataset with a longer free-form answer format that is not amenable to exact matching.
+Please see below for these and other results.

 **(1) Central premise is validated only implicitly.
 That SC tracks correctness in reasoning models rests on aggregate ECE in Table 1 plus a citation to Lyu et al. that actually evaluates non-reasoning models.
 High-confidence-tail behavior, where deployment risk concentrates, isn't analyzed.
 (Section 4.1, lines 192–202; Section 3, line 109; Section 2, lines 75–78)
 Suggestion: Add a reliability diagram for raw Test-Time SC (Figure 3 currently shows only the distilled predictor).
 Add conditional accuracy among examples with SC ≥ 0.9 and ≥ 0.95.
 Both should be computable from existing data.**

+We agree that it is important to validate the underlying premise of our approach, that self-consistency tracks correctness in this setting (we also believe this is a contribution of this work).
+Besides Table 1, results for test-time SC are also included in Figure 2, Tables 4+5 (in comparison to base model calibration), and Table 9 (with results by dataset).
+We will point to these results more clearly in a revised manuscript.
+In general, we find it to be a reliable and sharp confidence signal.

+In response to the reviewer's concern, we will add TT-SC to the reliability diagrams in Figure 3.
+Below, please see the results corresponding to conditional accuracy among examples with SC ≥ 0.9 and ≥ 0.95.
+We compare the average accuracy and confidence in these buckets for both our method and TT-SC.
+TT-SC enables well-calibrated predictions in these high-confidence ranges.

 | Dataset   | Method      |   Threshold |   AvgAcc |   AvgConf |   diff |
 |:----------|:------------|------------:|--------------:|----------------:|-------:|